KarlEmm/LTDC3/README.md

 ### Store recipes, profiles, challenges and schools on a database

-While we couldn't implement a server with the little time we had to code our app, with how we structured the code, it would be easy to use either an external food API like Spoontaculer to do the recipes, or host a list yourself on a database.
+While we couldn't implement a server with the little time we had to code our application, with how we structured the code, it would be easy to use either an external food API like Spoonacular to do the recipes, or host a list yourself on a database.
 There should be "base" challenges, created by La Tablée des Chefs, and "community" challenges, created by each user and approved by a moderator at school.

 ### Use the existing ChefRisingStar app to create recipes and additional challenges

-The existing ChefRisingStar app did something very interesting: you could substitute some foods for others, most notably for the ecological impact, and for a vegan-friendly option.
+The existing ChefRisingStar application has some interesting features.
+For example, you can substitute ingredients for others.
+Particularly, you can make a recipe more ecological and healthy.
 That is a great thing, and we would recommend to use this to your advantage when giving the user the control to create new challenges.

 ## Next Steps — Future Features and Recommendations